 MiFis let you share your mobile broadband connection with multiple devices simultaneously.
 But what else have they got to recommend them?
 And which providers offer the best MiFi deals?
-We take a look
+We take a look at what's out there.

 What is a MiFi and how does it work?